AlbertoVari/QISKIT-code/README.md

 Each program serves as a practical example of quantum computing principles, offering insights into both foundational concepts and advanced quantum algorithms.

+14. **QML-fraud-detection-demo.py** : The demo builds a hybrid quantum-classical classifier that embeds 2D input features into a quantum circuit using angle embedding, then uses a trainable variational circuit to classify fraud vs. non-fraud transactions based on measurement outcomes.
+Install Requirements -> pip install pennylane scikit-learn matplotlib

 ## Related repositories